flaneur2020/pua-lang/README.md

 |puts|输出|"output"|
 |quit|淘汰|"eliminate"|

-The precise set of renames may change from time to time as we explore ~~new avanues of profit~~ new pathways to the full enablement of our customers.
+The precise set of renames may change from time to time as we explore new ~~avanues of profit~~ pathways to the full enablement of our ~~shareholders~~ customers.
 You are encouraged to (ahem) carefully study the spirit of `src/lexer/mod.rs` and `src/evaluator/builtins.rs` in order to align yourself with Ali-speak and maximize your output.

 ### Syntax overview